I have a love/hate for Daylight Saving Time.

 That’s because kale is loaded with calcium, which helps the brain use tryptophan to manufacture melatonin.

 The same goes for all the dark leafy greens, especially collards, spinach, and broccoli.
-(If you grow broccoli at home, don’t let the leaves go to waste!)
+(If you grow broccoli at home, don’t discard the greens—broccoli leaves are edible!)

 If you needed a good reason to choose salad over soup with your dinner: lettuce contains lactucarium, a milky secretion that has sedative properties and is commonly referred to as lettuce opium.